Coconut Apricot Bars

 - As with most baking, the ingredients will mix better at room temperature.
 The butter should not be so warm that it looks greasy, just soft so you can easily cream it with the sugar.

 - I haven’t tried this, but if you’d like slightly thicker bars, try baking this recipe in an 11 x 7-inch pan.
 They will need to be baked longer due to the depth.
-It’s wise to drop the temperature 25 degrees as well to compensate for the longer baking time.
+It’s wise to drop the temperature 25° as well to compensate for the longer baking time.

-- You are not limited to apricot preserves.
-These bars will be just as amazing with your favorite jams or preserves.
+- PRO- Tip: You are not limited to apricot preserves.
+These bars will be just as amazing with any favorite jams or preserves.

 - I like using apricot preserves not apricot jam in these bars.
 Preserves have little chunks of fruit and add the texture you can’t get with jam.